Jacqueline Rose

-Jacqueline Rose (born 1949) is a British academic who is Professor of Humanities at the Birkbeck Institute for the Humanities.
-She is known for her work on the relationship between psychoanalysis, feminism and literature.
+Jacqueline Rose (born 1949) is a British academic who is a professor and co-director at the Birkbeck Institute for the Humanities.
+She is known for her work on the relationship between psychoanalysis, feminism, and literature.
+In July 2026, she was announced as winner of the PEN Pinter Prize, awarded annually by English PEN.

-Education and career
+Early life and education

+Rose was born and grew up in Hayes in west London with her two sisters.
+Her elder sister was the philosopher Gillian Rose, and she is a cousin of the theatre director Braham Murray.
+Her father, a doctor, arrived in the United Kingdom from a prisoner-of-war camp where he had been tortured; he and her mother, who was prevented by her family from attending medical school, divorced when Rose was five.
+Rose grew up with her stepfather, who was also a doctor, and whose surname she took along with her sister.
+Approximately fifty members of her mother's family, the Prevezers, had been murdered by the Nazis in the Chełmno extermination camp in central Poland.

 Rose graduated from St Hilda's College, Oxford, where she studied English.
-She gained her higher degree (maîtrise) in comparative literature from the Sorbonne, Paris, where she was influenced by Julia Kristeva, became interested in Sigmund Freud, worked at Yves Saint Laurent and began her doctoral research on children's literature.
-She took her doctorate in 1979 from the University of London, University College (by the time of her graduation renamed to University College London), where she was supervised by Frank Kermode.
+She gained her master's degree in comparative literature from the Sorbonne, Paris, where she was influenced by Julia Kristeva, became interested in Sigmund Freud, worked at Yves Saint Laurent, and began her doctoral research on children's literature.
+She received her doctorate in 1979 from the University College London (UCL), where she was supervised by Frank Kermode.
+She befriended Juliet Mitchell, Laura Mulvey, and Sally Alexander during her PhD years at UCL.

+Career

 She was a lecturer, then reader in English at the School for Global Studies, (Note: According to an interview with Rose, at the School of Cultural and Community Studies.)
 University of Sussex, from 1976 to 1991, and taught a women's writing course there in the 1980s.
-In 1992, she took up an appointment as professor of English at Queen Mary & Westfield College (from 2000 Queen Mary University of London) and worked there until 2015, when she became a professor of humanities at Birkbeck, University of London.
+In 1992, she took up an appointment as professor of English at Queen Mary & Westfield College (in 2000 renamed the Queen Mary University of London) and worked there until 2015, when she became a professor of humanities at Birkbeck, University of London.

-Rose is a broadcaster and contributor to the London Review of Books since 1995.
+Rose has been a contributor to the London Review of Books since 1995.

 In 2006, Rose was elected a Fellow of the British Academy, and in 2022, a Fellow of the Royal Society of Literature.

 As of 2023, she was a co-director of the Birkbeck Institute for the Humanities.